Complaint

 Read text aloud

-Key prerequisites for a balanced distribution of paid work and family work and a better work-life balance for both women and men are a concrete gender mainstreaming policy, the elimination of stereotypes and the softening of traditional role models.
+The central prerequisites for a balanced division of gainful employment and family work or a better reconciliation of family and employment for both women and men are a concrete gender mainstreaming policy, the elimination of stereotypes and the softening of traditional role models.
 Paid parental leave and the affordability of childcare facilities are particularly necessary for economically weaker families.

 In addition, women still earn less than men.
 Only part of this pay gap can be explained objectively.
 According to the Liechtenstein Employees' Association (LANV), two-fifths of it cannot be explained and is therefore discriminatory.